monsterkodi/kappo/README.md

 - focus on the application icons, not the names
 - large and resizable application icons
 - switch between apps (what the macOS **⌘+Tab** does) when apps match
-- heuristic to repeat previous actions when ranking is the same *TBD*
+- heuristic to repeat previous actions when ranking is the same

-almost there 😊
+😊